US ‘not disputing’ European report on Navalny poisoning: Rubio

 Britain will consider “increasing sanctions” against Russia following the report, Foreign Secretary Yvette Cooper said on Feb 15.

-“We continue to look at coordinated action, including increasing sanctions on the Russian regime,” Ms Cooper told the BBC from the Munich Security Conference.
+“We continue to look at coordinated action, including increasing sanctions on the Russian regime,” she told the BBC from the Munich Security Conference.

-“We do know that the Russian regime has had possession of this particular chemical,” the minister said.
+“We do know that the Russian regime has had possession of this particular chemical,” she added.

-Navalny’s widow, Yulia Navalnya, said on Feb 14 it was now “science proven” that the Kremlin opponent had been murdered.
-She had previously said in September that laboratory analysis of smuggled biological samples found that her husband was poisoned.
+Navalny’s widow Yulia Navalnaya said on Feb 14 it was now “science-proven” that the Kremlin opponent had been murdered.
+She previously said in September that laboratory analysis of smuggled biological samples found that her husband was poisoned.

 French Foreign Minister Jean-Noel Barrot paid “tribute” to Navalny after the findings.